Capital-M Music

 Here are a couple of examples from the pop music world to start with (I’m still building this part out, so check back later for more!)

-This first song I’ve chosen is Willie Nelson’s song “September Song”, which is a great example of a song that uses a lot of minor key harmony with a major I chord, which gives this song an extremely wistful feel, appropriate for the lyrical content about the end period of a person’s life:
+This first song I’ve chosen is Willie Nelson’s version of “September Song”, which is a great example of a song that uses a lot of minor key harmony with a major I chord, which gives this song an extremely wistful feel, appropriate for the lyrical content about the end period of a person’s life:

 The other example I have right now is the song we used in my Harmony 4 class at Berklee to show this concept.
 This one sticks within a mode in each section, but changes between sections, flipping between Mixolydian and Dorian modes.
 This is “Norwegian Wood” by The Beatles: